tadeaspetak/santa/README.md

 1. In `subject` and `body`, you have the `%{recipientSalutation}` variable at your disposal.
 This will be replaced by the value of the `salutation` from the recipient.
 2. `body` is automatically wrapped in `<html><body>`.
 3. `sender` must be on the domain from the [Mailgun section](#mailgun).
+4. The `recipientsSeparator` separates multiple gift-recipients.
+This is only important in cases where [extra recipients](#extra-recipients) have been supplied.

 Consider the following as a reasonable starting point: